 First, enter the name of the field/discovery/TUF.
 Pick a name from the drop-down list in cell D7.
 It contains official names for fields and discoveries as well as designations for pipelines and facilities.
 When a name is selected, many of the cells in this area will be filled in automatically, e.g. information about the contact in the NPD.
-If the correct name is not in the drop-down list, contact the NPD.
+If the correct name is not in the drop-down list, please contact the NPD.

 The resource overview shall be completed for all fields and discoveries, unless otherwise agreed with the NPD.
 Fields and discoveries often have projects also in higher resource classes with associated resources.
-Projects with resources/reserves in RC 0-5 shall be reported directly in the applicable profile collection.
+Projects with resources/reserves in RC0-5 shall be reported directly in the applicable profile collection.

+Note that the name of the deposit used in column B forms the basis for specifying the deposit in the various profile collections.
 The hydrocarbons are divided between oil, associated liquid (condensate), associated gas and/or free gas all independently of the sales products.
 Gas volumes shall be reported at the actual calorific value.
-All estimates shall be given with uncertainty, i.e. high (preferable P10), low (preferable P90) and base estimate (expected value).
-Information about risk spread, i.e. the probability that the outcome will be greater than, or equal to the low/high value shall be given at the top right of the table.
+All estimates shall be given with uncertainty, i.e., high (preferable P10), low (preferable P90) and base estimate (expected value).
+Information about risk spread, i.e., the probability that the outcome will be greater than, or equal to the low/high value shall be given at the top right of the table.
 These values should always apply when uncertainty is reported.

 Recoverable resources shall be stated for all discoveries and fields.
-Recoverable gas comprises quantities which are sold, physically delivered or planned to be delivered from the asset.
+Recoverable gas comprises quantities which are sold, physically delivered, or planned to be delivered from the asset.

-This means that condensate sold as oil should be reported as oil and associated liquid from gas fields shall be reported as oil if the liquid is sold as oil.
-If any changes in definition of sales products during the operating period of a field, the date of the change should be reflected in the RNB reporting, meaning that the change should be reflected in the same way as reported to DISKOS.
+The resources should be reported as sales products; oil, NGL, condensate and gas.
+The sales products shall, to the greatest extent possible, be reported in the same way as they will be reported to the NPD (DISKOS – Saleable Production) in the regular monthly reporting.
+This means that condensate sold as oil should be reported as oil, and associated liquid from gas fields shall be reported as oil if the liquid is sold as oil.
+If any changes in definition of sales products during the operating period of a field, the date of the change should be reflected in the RNB reporting, meaning that the change should be reflected in the same way as reported to DISKOS (Saleable Production).

 In the table showing hydrocarbons originally in place, condensate should be reported as associated liquid, regardless of the sales product.